-The offices of the Assistant Dean for the Nashville Campus, Assistant Dean for Faculty Affairs, Nashville Program Director, Field Director, and faculty and staff of the Nashville and Online campus are located in the Polk Building at 193 Polk Avenue, Suite E. The building also houses offices of the Institute for Public Service and some offices for the Social Work Office of Research and Public Service.
+The offices of the Assistant Dean for the Nashville Campus, Nashville Program Director, and faculty and staff of the Nashville and Online campus are located in the Polk Center at 193 Polk Avenue, Suite E. The Polk Center also houses offices of the Institute for Public Service and Social Work Office of Research and Public Service.
 In addition to its full-time faculty members, the Nashville campus draws upon the research and teaching resources of 16 universities and colleges within the Nashville-Davidson County area.
 Students have access to the educational, cultural and social resources of Nashville and middle Tennessee.
 Students have access to all resources of the University of Tennessee Libraries through online access to all library catalogs and databases, instant access to e-journals and rapid inter-library loan.